tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/Before the HOL.md

         ![Screenshot of the Basics blade, with fields set to the previously mentioned settings.](./media/virtual-machine-basics-blade.png "Create virtual machine Basics blade")

-    - Select **OK** to move to the next step.
+    - Select **OK** to move to the next step

-3. On the Choose a size blade, select DS2_v3 Standard.
+3. On the Choose a size blade, select DS2_v3 Standard

     ![On the Choose a size blade, the D2S_v3 Standard size is selected.](./media/virtual-machine-choose-a-size-blade.png "Choose a size blade")

-4. Select **Select** to move on to the Settings blade.
+4. Select **Select** to move on to the Settings blade

-5. On the Settings blade, select **RDP (3389)** from the Select public inbound ports drop down, then select **OK**.
+5. On the Settings blade, select **RDP (3389)** from the Select public inbound ports drop down, then select **OK**

     ![On the Create virtual machine settings blade, RDP (3389) is selected in the public inbound ports drop down.](media/virtual-machine-settings-inbound-ports.png "Open RDP on inbound port 3389")

-6. Select **Create** on the Create blade to provision the virtual machine.
+6. Select **Create** on the Create blade to provision the virtual machine

-7. It may take 10+ minutes for the virtual machine to complete provisioning.
+7. It may take 10+ minutes for the virtual machine to complete provisioning

-8. You can move on to the next task while waiting for the lab VM to provision.
+8. You can move on to the next task while waiting for the lab VM to provision

-## Task 3: Create SQL Server virtual machine
+### Task 3: Create SQL Server virtual machine

 In this task, you will provision another virtual machine (VM) in Azure which will host your "on-premises" instances of both SQL Server 2008 R2 and SQL Server 2017.
 The VM will use the Windows Server 2012 R2 Datacenter image.

 > Note, an older version of Windows Server is being used because SQL Server 2008 R2 is not supported on Windows Server 2016.

-1. In the [Azure portal](https://portal.azure.com/), select **+Create a resource**, enter "windows server 2012" into the Search the Marketplace box, select **Windows Server 2012 R2 Datacenter** from the results, and select **Create**.
+1. In the [Azure portal](https://portal.azure.com/), select **+Create a resource**, enter "windows server 2012" into the Search the Marketplace box, select **Windows Server 2012 R2 Datacenter** from the results, and select **Create**

     ![+ Create a resource is highlighted on the left side of the Azure portal, and at right, windows server 2012 and Windows Server 2012 R2 Datacenter are highlighted.](./media/create-resource-windows-server-2012-r2-datacenter.png "Azure portal")